lucasjellema/katacoda-scenarios/oci-functions-1/step1.md

 Paste the contents provided by the workshop instructor into these two files.

+Set the environment variable LAB_ID to the number provided to you by the workshop instructor.

+`export LAB_ID=1`{{execute}}

+Do not continue until you see the file `/root/readyWithBackground` appear.
+If it appears, then the OCI CLI has been installed and you can continue.

 Try out the following command to get a list of all namespaces you currently have access to - based on the OCI Configuration defined above.

 `oci os ns get`{{execute}}

 If you get a proper response, the OCI is configured correctly and you can proceed.
 If you run into an error, ask for help from your instructor.

-Do not continue until you see the file `/root/readyWithBackground` appear.
-If it appears, then the OCI CLI has been installed and you can continue.

-## Fn Client and Context
+## Environment Preparation
 Now Check the installed version of Fn CLI.
 Note: we do not need the Fn server at this stage.

 `fn version`{{execute}}